 The best thing students and educators can do to get the most from remote education is to remind themselves that we are all capable of learning.
 Distance learning is difficult for many people, and anyone who struggles with it is not alone.

 Getting the most from remote education primarily entails limiting distractions and temptations.
 Students can succeed with a healthy amount of educator guidance, discipline, and self-compassion.

 The industry leaders are seeing positive trends and have faith in you, too.
-Dominick Guarino, chairman and CEO at National Comfort Institute, acknowledges that the HVAC industry is a little behind when it comes to online education.
+Dominick Guarino, the chairman and CEO at National Comfort Institute, acknowledges that the HVAC industry is a little behind in online education.
 However, he and other industry leaders are optimistic about the progress contractors have made in distance learning over the past year.